hwdsl2/headscale-install/README.md

 Tailscale clients require HTTPS for full functionality.
 The recommended setup is a reverse proxy in front of Headscale that handles TLS, then pass `--serverurl https://hs.example.com` during install (or set `server_url` in `/etc/headscale/config.yaml` and restart the service).

+When using a reverse proxy, add `--listenaddr 127.0.0.1` to restrict Headscale to listen on localhost only (recommended).

 **Example with [Caddy](https://caddyserver.com/docs/)** (automatic TLS via Let's Encrypt):

 ```